Profile of the School of Media Arts, The Royal Danish Academy of Fine Arts

 Invited lecturers and guest teachers, 2020-present

-Adam Khalil, Angela Melitopoulos, Anselm Franke, Archive (Zasha Colah) Cosmin Costinas, Don Mee Choi, Every Ocean Hughes, Frederikke Hansen, Forest Curriculum (Abhijan Toto & Pujita Guha), Geo Wyeth, Haegue Yang, Hanne Lippard, Ho Tzu Nyen, Hong Kai Wang, Inti Guerrero, Julie Edel Hardenberg, Kim Soyoung, Larissa Sansour, Liisa Rávná Finbog, Mikas Lang, Nanna Lysholt Hansen, Jeannette Ehlers, Jonas Eika, Jumana Manna, Katja Novitskova, Maja Lee Langvad, Marie Kølbæk Iversen, Naïme Perrette, Stefanie Hessler, Stina Hasse, Tamar Guimarães, Terrassen, Tinne Zenner, Trinh T. Minh-ha, Vladimir Tomic, Zairong Xiang, and others
+Adam Khalil, Angela Melitopoulos, Anselm Franke, Archive (Zasha Colah) Cosmin Costinas, Don Mee Choi, Every Ocean Hughes, Frederikke Hansen, Forest Curriculum (Abhijan Toto & Pujita Guha), Geo Wyeth, Haegue Yang, Hanne Lippard, Ho Tzu Nyen, Hong Kai Wang, Inti Guerrero, Julie Edel Hardenberg, Kim Soyoung, Larissa Sansour, Liisa Rávná Finbog, Mikas Lang, Nanna Lysholt Hansen, Jeannette Ehlers, Jonas Eika, Jumana Manna, Katja Novitskova, Maja Lee Langvad, Marie Kølbæk Iversen, Naïme Perrette, Stefanie Hessler, Stina Hasse, Tamar Guimarães, Terrassen, Tinne Zenner, Trinh T. Minh-ha, Vladimir Tomic, Zairong Xiang, and others.
+Agnieszka Polska was jointly employed as a guest professor at the School of Media Arts from Fall 2020-spring 2022 and co-taught the program during this period.

 Artistic Research at the Media School:

-Currents: Oceanic Cosmologies, Sustainability, Commons, and Infrastructures of Compassion (2022-) headed by Professor Jane Jin Kaisen is a multi-year artistic research project.
-Through a cycle of inter-connected artworks, exhibitions, talks, seminars, teaching, and publication, the project looks at ways in which images and stories, myths and cosmologies inform perceptions of reality.
-The project is developed in context of the School of Media Arts and supported by a KUV grant from the Danish Artistic Research Funding Program, the Ministry of Culture.
+The project is developed in context of the School of Media Arts, the Royal Danish Academy of Fine Arts and supported by a KUV grant from the Danish Artistic Research Funding Program, the Ministry of Culture.